iconindicators/appindicators/README.md

 ## Run an Indicator

-To run the indicator, open the applications menu (via the `Super` / `Windows` key) and select the indicator.
+To run the indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out and log in.

 To run from a terminal (so that any errors or messages may be observed):